zsrtp/tpgz/docs/CreatingAnIso.md

 The instructions are intentionally detailed to prevent confusion.
 If you are having trouble, please check [Troubleshooting](#troubleshooting).

-**You will need a Twilight Princess ISO.**
+**You will need your own Twilight Princess ISO**
-_(Only supports Gamecube version for now.)_

-1. Download the latest release [here](https://github.com/zsrtp/tpgz/releases).
+1. Download the latest tpgz patch release for your version and region [here](https://github.com/zsrtp/tpgz/releases).
-   _(Feel free to follow the release page instructions instead of these.)_

-2. Unzip the downloaded file to create a new folder, then open that folder.<br>
-   You should see something _similar_ to the following:

-   - romhack.exe
-   - tpgz.patch
+2. Download the latest romhack compiler [here](https://github.com/zsrtp/romhack-compiler/releases).
+   - If you're patching a GameCube ISO, download a version that ends with `-gc`.

-3. Put a copy of your Twilight Princess ISO (GCN) in this folder.
+3. Place the tpgz patch file, the romhack compiler and a copy of your Twilight Princess ISO together in a folder.
-   The ISO's filename is not important.<br>
    _Example:_

    - romhack.exe